Aman035/depegShield/README.md

 The LP earns \$500 in both cases.
 In the second case, they've absorbed \$5M of a potentially collapsing asset.
 That's not a fee.
 It's a rounding error on the risk they're taking.

+**4. Depegs propagate cross-chain; pools are blind to it.**

+Stablecoins trade on dozens of chains simultaneously.
+A depeg shows up first on the highest-volume pools -- typically Ethereum mainnet -- where the deepest liquidity means informed sellers hit first.
+Pools on other chains (Base, Arbitrum, etc.) have zero visibility into what's happening elsewhere.
+Their local reserves still look perfectly balanced.

+Cross-chain arbitrageurs exploit this information lag.
+They bridge the depegging token to a chain where the pool hasn't reacted yet, extract the paired "safe" token at near-par prices, and exit before the local pool has any signal.
+Each chain's pool is independently blind, creating a cascading extraction pattern where arbs drain one chain after another in sequence.

+This is not hypothetical.
+During the SVB/USDC event in March 2023, DEX pools on L2s were still trading USDC near par while Ethereum mainnet pools were already in crisis at \$0.87.
+The information lag between chains was free money for anyone fast enough to bridge.

-**The result:** LPs in stablecoin pools are involuntary insurance underwriters.
-They provide exit liquidity to panicking traders at the exact moment they face maximum downside, and they're compensated with effectively nothing.
+**The result:** LPs in stablecoin pools are involuntary insurance underwriters with no information edge.
+They provide exit liquidity to panicking traders and cross-chain arbitrageurs at the exact moment they face maximum downside, compensated with effectively nothing.
 The expected value of providing liquidity through a depeg event is negative.

 ---